StevenBlack/rhosts/README.md

 * [StevenBlack/hosts](https://github.com/StevenBlack/hosts) is my amalgamated hosts file, with custom variants, from various curated sources.
 * [StevenBlack/ghosts](https://github.com/StevenBlack/ghosts) is a cli tool written in Go.

+### Testing this feature in the README

+> [!NOTE]
+> Highlights information that users should take into account, even when skimming.

+> [!TIP]
+> Optional information to help a user be more successful.

+> [!IMPORTANT]
+> Crucial information necessary for users to succeed.

+> [!WARNING]
+> Critical content demanding immediate user attention due to potential risks.

+> [!CAUTION]
+> Negative potential consequences of an action.